MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0013.md

 ### Code example triggering the rule - Invalid Table Extension Field ID

-The following example triggers the rule because the ID of the field `MyField` is not defined within the ID range defined in the `app.json`.
+The following example triggers the rule because the ID of the field `MyField` is not defined within the ID range defined in the `app.json` file.

 ```AL
 tableextension 1000000 MyTableExt extends MyTable